Tacoma FD: Development

 On January 10, 2018, it was announced that truTV had given the production a pilot order.
 The series was created by Broken Lizard comedy troupe members Kevin Heffernan and Steve Lemme, who also executive produce alongside David Miner, Greg Walter, and Kyle Clark.
 Production companies involved with the series include 3 Arts Entertainment and Silverscreen Pictures.
 On May 9, 2018, it was announced that truTV had given the production a series order for a first season consisting of ten episodes.
 On February 11, 2019, it was announced that the series would premiere on March 28, 2019. truTV renewed the series for a second season on June 18, 2019, which premiered on March 26, 2020.
 On August 5, 2020, truTV renewed the series for a third season, which premiered on September 16, 2021.
 On November 3, 2021, truTV renewed the series for a fourth season, which premiered on July 20, 2023.
 On February 13, 2024, truTV cancelled the series after four seasons.

 Casting

-Alongside the pilot order announcement, it was confirmed that Kevin Heffernan and Steve Lemme had been cast in the series' lead roles.
-On February 5, 2018, it was announced that Kirby Bliss Blanton, Marcus Henderson, Eugene Cordero, and Gabriel Hogan had joined the main cast of the pilot.
+Along with the pilot order announcement, it was confirmed that Kevin Heffernan and Steve Lemme had been cast in lead roles for the series.
+On February 5, 2018, it was announced that Kirby Bliss Blanton, Marcus Henderson, Eugene Cordero and Gabriel Hogan had joined the main cast of the pilot.
 On September 19, 2018, it was reported that Blanton's role had been recast with Hassie Harrison assuming the part of Lucy McConky.